Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Underground/Power Control Room.md

 ---

 > [!boxed|no-t]
 > You see a long cold hallway with stone walls.
 Along those walls are a wide variety of levers, switches and readouts, connected to wires and pipes that follow the walls of the corridor.
-The levers are have labels next to them showing all the different rooms of the house.
+Next to each of the levels is a label with one of the rooms of the house printed on it.
 >^IntroText

 ### Connections